d3mastermind/Portfolio_Files/README.md

 # 💫 About Me:
 👋 Hi, I'm Emmanuel, the Mastermind and I build mobile app solutions with flutter.
-- Bring that app idea, I'll fix it
+- Bring that app idea, I'll fix it.
-- Bring That broken app, i'll fix it,
+- Bring That broken app, i'll fix it.
 - I'm the developer that other developers trust when they need things done well and quickly.

- I build high-quality mobile apps that are smooth, bug-free, and packed with the features you need—responsive designs, APIs, payment gateways, Firebase - you name it with hands-on experience from various projects and internships.<br><br>

 I build high-quality mobile apps that are:
 - Smooth and bug-free